STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Experiment

 \section{Experiment}

-In this section, we examine the efficacy of our hierarchical architecture's multi-scale components through ablation and performance experiments.
+This section examines the efficacy of our hierarchical architecture's multi-scale and orthogonal slicing components.
+Isotropic and anisotropic experiments demonstrate the performance of our method.
 Furthermore, we compare our method to the state-of-the-art STS methods, particularly those based on neural networks.